Enhancing Bird Gardens

-Many species of wild birds like Warblers, Tanagers and Flycatchers will rarely be seen in a garden with only bird feeders.
+Many species of wild birds like Warblers, Tanagers, and Flycatchers will rarely be seen in a garden with only bird feeders.
 But all birds need and love water.

 So having a water bath will increase the variety and numbers of birds attracted to your bird garden and make it a garden of delight.

 Wild birds need a good, safe source of water all year.
-This is not a surprise when one thinks about it, because all living things need food, shelter, safety and clean water to survive.
+This is not a surprise when one thinks about it, because all living things need food, shelter, safety, and clean water to survive.

 So it is important to keep it clean and filled with water no more than 2 inches deep.

 Be aware that when it has been raining your birdbath will fill up with water making it deeper and more difficult for small birds to use.
 Place a few large stones in the water for small birds to stand on.

 There are many reasons why wild birds need water.
 Some reasons are obvious and others are not:

-They need it for drinking all year to keep them from dehydrating, and it is especially important in the hot summer months.
+- They need it for drinking all year to keep them from dehydrating, and it is especially important in the hot summer months.

-Wild birds need water to digest the food they eat.
+- Wild birds need water to digest the food they eat.

 - Wild birds require water to groom their feathers.
 After all keeping feathers in top condition is paramount to the well being of wild birds for flight.
 They spend a great deal of time keeping them in pristine

 - It is obvious to anyone who is watching birds bathe, that they appear to be enjoying this activity immensely.

 “Frolicking” or “playing” seem to be the words often used to describe birds in the water.

-Wild birds will also use this water for making mud to build their nests in the spring.
+- Wild birds will also use this water for making mud to build their nests in the spring.

-Some people believe bathing gives birds relief when they are molting.
+- Some people believe bathing gives birds relief when they are molting.